ballerina-platform/ballerina-dev-website/swan-lake/why-ballerina/concurrent.md

 A strand in Ballerina runs on a separate thread if it is safe.
 The isolated feature is used to identify such cases.
 A call to an isolated function is concurrency-safe if it is called with arguments that are safe at least until the call returns.
-The strand created in a `start` action for an isolated function, may run on a separate thread.
+The strand created in a `start` action for an isolated function may run on a separate thread.
 The strand of a named worker may run on a separate thread from the default worker if the function is isolated.

 ```ballerina